Auckland, New Zealand

 What do expats in Auckland appreciate most about the local culture?

 "Expats in Auckland appreciate the city's diverse culture, with a mix of M?ori, Pacific Island, and European influences.
 They also enjoy the city's relaxed atmosphere, with plenty of outdoor activities and stunning natural scenery.
 The locals are friendly and welcoming, making it easy for expats to settle in and feel at home.
 The city also offers a wide range of cultural activities, from art galleries and museums to music festivals and theatre performances.
-Finally, the city's vibrant food scene is a major draw, with a variety of cuisines from around the world," commented one expat who made the move to Auckland.
+Finally, the city's vibrant food scene is a major draw, with a variety of cuisines from around the world," said one expat who made the move to Auckland.

 What do expats find most challenging?